Main content | back to top

 New Lens Scenarios

-With the world’s population headed toward 9 billion at mid-century and millions of people climbing out of poverty, global energy demand could increase by as much as 80% by 2050.
+With the world’s population headed toward 9 billion at mid-century and millions of people climbing out of poverty, global energy demand could increase by as much as 80% by 2060 compared to 2010 levels.
 That’s according to Shell’s latest scenarios, which look at trends in the economy, politics and energy in considering developments over the next half a century.

 What might lie ahead 50 years from now… or even in 2100?
 We consider two possible scenarios of the future, taking a number of pressing global trends and issues and using them as “lenses” through which to view the world.